imapp-pl/gas-cost-estimator/docs/report_impact.md

 the common denominator is feasible.
 For instance the gas cost of (CALL, COLD_ACCOUNT_ACCESS_COST, WARM_ACCOUNT_ACCESS_COST) is (700, 0, 0) for Spurious Dragon and (0, 2600, 100) for Berlin hard fork.
+Note that CALL is the static gas cost for CALL opcode.

+#### Development notes

+The current implementation does not provide a full decomposition into Gas Usage Vector.
+It is enough to satisfy the set goal.
+This section describes deficiencies.

+SLOAD and SSTORE opcodes are not decomposed into coefficients.
+Raw gas cost is reported instead.
+This is the case for some other complex situations that are not covered by EIP-7904.
+If in the future there will be a need to cover broader scope, the implementation should be improved.

+EOF and EIP-7702 and not supported fully.

+The best approach to test gas cost schedule updates is to calculate deltas.
+For instance, if a transaction executes ADD ten times and gas cost is lowered from 3 to 1, then the trasaction gas cost is to be lowered by 20 gas.